shibing624/labelit/README.md

-# intelligent-annotation
+# labelit
-active learning for annotation system.
+label text and image with active learning for annotation system.

 # Active Learning Playground